-1. What is the study mode of the programs?
+1. What is the main characteristic of the program design?
 (Back To Top)

 The degree programs at Monarch Business School are primarily designed to address the needs and demands of the working professional.
-As such the degrees have been designed to be completed remotely or in a hybrid fashion.
-There is no obligation for the student to physically attend the school except during scheduled symposium or workshops for doctoral students of for the defense of their thesis/dissertation.
+As such the degrees have been designed to be completed online in a remote fashion.
 Students enrolled within programs that require a thesis defense are required to do so at the School at the completion of their studies.

 2. Are there any residency requirements within the Doctoral program?
 (Back To Top)

-There are no obligatory long-term residency requirements within the doctoral programs at Monarch Business School.
-This is in order to make the programs as accessible as possible for working professionals who can not be expected to leave their work positions for extended periods of time.
-However, the programs do make use of short-stay symposiums and workshops (approximately 5 days) scheduled in Switzerland and internationally.
-Doctoral candidates in all programs are encouraged to attend these symposiums and workshops in order to interact with fellow students, faculty and the administration and to review materials that will assist them in preparation and completion of the program.
-Ph.D. candidates are obliged to attend the workshops.
+There are no obligatory long-term residency requirements within the doctoral programs.
+This is in order to make the programs as accessible as possible for working professionals who cannot be expected to leave their work positions for extended periods of time.
+However, the doctoral programs do make use of 1-week doctoral workshops scheduled in Switzerland and internationally.
+Doctoral candidates in all programs are encouraged to attend the workshops in order to interact with fellow students, faculty and the administration and to review materials that will assist them in preparation and completion of the program.
+Full-time Professional Ph.D. candidates are obliged to attend a minimum of one workshop.

 3. What are the fees or cost of study?
 (Back To Top)

-Program fees may be found on the individual program page as well as on the Tuition Fee page.
+Program fees may be found on on the Tuition Fee page.